Smart Home · iHouse Brazil

 The Brief

-In 2003, the concept of a connected home was nascent, and the idea of a smart bathtub was entirely new. iHouse Brazil commissioned the design of a bathtub that could integrate into a full home automation ecosystem, responding to voice, scheduling, temperature control, lighting, and music, all from within the bath itself.
+In 2003, the connected home was barely a concept and a smart bathtub was unheard of. iHouse Brazil set the ambition; I led the industrial design of a bathtub that would sit inside a full home-automation ecosystem, controlling temperature, water level, jets, essence, lighting and music from within the bath itself.

 Design Process